nzakas/understandinges6/manuscript/02-Functions.md

 }
 ```

 In this example, both `timeout` and `callback` are actually optional because they are given a default value if not provided.
 The logical OR operator (`||`) always returns the second operand when the first is falsy.
 Since named function parameters that are not explicitly provided are set to `undefined`, the logical OR operator is frequently used to provide default values for missing parameters.
-There is a flaw with this approach, however, in that a valid value for `timeout` might actually be `0`, but this could would replace it with `2000` because `0` is falsy.
+There is a flaw with this approach, however, in that a valid value for `timeout` might actually be `0`, but this would replace it with `2000` because `0` is falsy.

 Other ways of determining if any parameters are missing include checking `arguments.length` for the number of parameters that were passed or directly inspecting each parameter to see if it is not `undefined`.